-The Nominating and Corporate Governance Committee met three times in 2015.
-In 2015, the Nominating and Corporate Governance Committee was comprised of David J. Downey (Chairman),

-Thomas G. Sloan, George T. Shapland and Dr. Wise (effective July 2015), each of whom is considered "independent" according to NASDAQ listing requirements.
-We expect that each current member of the Nominating and Corporate Governance Committee will serve throughout 2016.
+The Nominating and Corporate Governance Committee met five times in 2016.
+In 2016, the Nominating and Corporate Governance Committee was comprised of David J. Downey (Chairman), Stanley J. Bradshaw, Thomas G. Sloan, George T. Shapland and Phyllis M. Wise, each of whom is considered "independent" according to NASDAQ listing requirements.
+We expect that each current member of the Nominating and Corporate Governance Committee will serve throughout 2017.
 Responsibilities of the Nominating and Corporate Governance Committee include the nomination of individuals as members of the board, including the review of qualifications of directors to stand for re-election and the implementation and maintenance of our corporate governance procedures.
-The Nominating and Corporate Governance Committee charter is available at our website at www.busey.com under "Investor Relations."
+The Nominating and Corporate Governance Committee tarter is available at our website at www.busey.com under "Investor Relations."